What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 3. Manage medical conditions such as blepharitis or rosacea that can increase your risk of developing a chalazion.

-4. Try not to wear contact lenses and eye makeup if you have an active chalazion.
+4. Avoid wearing contact lenses and eye makeup if you have an active chalazion.

 5. Get healthy nutrition support for overall eye health.

-In order to manage already existing chalazion, it is important to keep the affected area clean and not to squeeze or pop it, as this can spread infection and make the condition worse.
+Furthermore, to manage already existing chalazion, it is essential to keep the affected area clean and not squeeze or pop it, as this can spread infection and worsen the condition.

 Your eye Bump is Dtill Hurting?
 Consult one of our Doctors Now